dougmorato/WebGoat-Documentation/Webgoat Installation.md

  1. *Java JDK*.
 A JRE distribution will not do.
 We recommend version 7  http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html

- 2. *Maven* We recommend maven 3.2.3.
+ 2. *Maven*.
+We recommend maven 3.2.3.
 Maven is all that is required to compile, package, and run WebGoat.  http://maven.apache.org/

      Note:  Many IDE's come bundled with Maven already, so you may not need to download separately